ib-ruby/ib-container/README.md

 ```
 All arguments are requested interactively if absent.

+The progress of the installation is available through `tail -f containerbau.log`

 After successfully initializing the container, the gateway is started  and a TMUX-Session
 is opened.
 [Simple-Monitor](https://github.com/ib-ruby/simple-monitor)  is autostarted.